Jayari Malla: Khasa invasions

-On 18 February 1328, Aditya Malla of the Khasa kingdom invades the Kathmandu valley.
+On 18 February 1328, Aditya Malla of the Khasa kingdom invaded the Kathmandu valley.
 He annexed Nuwakot and tried to seize Patan for almost a month.
 He burnt down castles and imposed fines upon the resident of Patan.

 On 6 September 1334, Punya Malla, another Khasa king, entered Patan and killed forty men.
 He completely burnt the town of Sankhu, imposed fines upon the citizens and left the valley on March of the following year.

 Rise of Devaladevi

 The Tripura House de facto ruled the kingdom and its head Nayakadevi had married Harischandra, a refugee from Kashi.
 Soon after in 1335, Harishchandra was poisoned by the nobles.
-Nayakadevi remarried Jagatsimha, the son of Devaladevi and Harisimhadeva, and her cousin.
+Nayakadevi married Jagatsimha, who was her cousin and the son of Devaladevi and Harisimhadeva.
 Devaladevi then gathered the support of nobles and killed the ones opposing her.
 She later acted as the de facto ruler of the valley.

 Succession

 Jayari Malla died in 1344 leaving the throne vacant.
-After three years of his death in 1347, Devaladevi made an agreement with the Bhonta House such that a king would be from the Bhonta House, while the de facto control of the valley remains under the control of House Tripura.
+After three years of his death in 1347, Devaladevi made an agreement with the Bhonta House such that a king would be from the Bhonta House, while the de facto control of the valley would remain with the House of Tripura.
 Jayarajadeva was crowned as the king following the agreement on 27 July 1347.